German

 Overview

 The German department offers courses in the language, literature, and culture of the German-speaking countries of Europe.
 The program is designed for students who wish to become literate in the language and culture, comprehend the relationship between the language and culture, and gain a better understanding of their own culture in a global context.
-The major is a valuable asset in a wide variety of postgraduate endeavors including business, law, science and medicine, international careers, and graduate school.
+The major is a valuable asset in a wide variety of postgraduate endeavors including business, education, law, science and medicine, international careers, and graduate school.

 Learning Goals